KarolinaGroszewska/KarolinaGroszewska.github.io.old/content/blogs/resume-revamp.md

 Generally, I have always struggled with the idea of "selling myself" through a one-page PDF document in size 11 Times New Roman font.
 In high school I had a terrible time with college applications and supplements because I couldn't bring myself to talk well about my accomplishments.
 They were things I was doing because I liked the other people I was working with, the type of work I was doing, rather than really talking about it.
 To me, having to write what at the time seemed like humblebraggy text just did not sit right with me.

-It took a while for me to accept that writing a good resume and being able to promote yourself well is just a part of looking for a career/opportunity and as an important of a recruitment skill as acing your behaviorals or polishing those technicals.
+It took a while for me to accept that writing a good resume and being able to promote yourself well is just a part of looking for a career/opportunity.
+It is also as an important of a recruitment skill as acing your behaviorals or polishing those technicals.
 So the purpose of this is to talk through first how to gain confidence to write about yourself and then how to actually do it well.

 ## Writing Confidence